The page has been translated by Gen AI.

 Reference

-This content provides instructions on how to create a user custom image using the image of a running GPU server.
+This guide explains how to create a custom user image from the image of a running GPU server.

-• GPU Server list or GPU Server details page, click the Create Image button to create a user Custom Image.
+• On the GPU Server List or GPU Server Details page, click the Create Image button to create a user Custom Image.

-To create an Image of the GPU Server, follow the steps below.
+To create an image of the GPU Server, follow these steps.

-1. All Services > Compute > GPU Server Click the menu.
-Navigate to the GPU Server’s Service Home page.
+1. Click the All Services > Compute > GPU Server menu.
+Navigate to the Service Home page of the GPU Server.

-2. Service Home page, click the GPU Server menu.
-Go to the GPU Server list page.
+2. On the Service Home page, click the GPU Server menu.
+You will be taken to the GPU Server List page.

-3. Click the resource to create an Image on the GPU Server List page.
-It navigates to the GPU Server Details page.
+3. On the GPU Server List page, click the resource to create an Image.
+You will be taken to the GPU Server Details page.

 Category